Differences

 | - | *Bleeding (Stackable) | + | *Debuff: |

-| - | *Take a dice of damage at the end of each round per bleeding effect (Dice equal the dice of the triggering weapon? or flat amount?) | + | *A Bleeding creature takes a number |
+| - | *Take a dice of damage at the end of each round per bleeding effect | + | *A Bleeding creature takes a number |

-| + | *Each stack of Bleeding can be cured when the bleeding creature receives 10HP worth of healing OR If restored to full health. | ||
+| + | *Receive 10HP of magical healing OR restored to full health | ||

 | - | **Bludgeoning** | + | **Bludgeoning** |